SAPikachu/flash3kyuu_deband/ReadMe.txt

 	Default: true

-diff_seed
+dynamic_dither_noise
-	Use different seed for each frame.
+	Use different noise pattern for each frame.

-	Caveats:
-	1. Speed may be significantly slower if enabled.
-	2. The filter will become non-thread-safe if enabled.
-Avisynth MT mode 1 will work incorrectly or even crash.
-	   Mode 2 should work though, of course appropriate overlap need to be set.
-	   (not tested)

 	Default: false